Dorin Goian: Palermo (2009–2011)

-On 6 August 2009, Palermo had showed interest in the central defender and bought him for €2m.
+On 6 August 2009, Palermo showed interest in the central defender and bought him for €2m.
 There he met up once again with his former coach, Walter Zenga, with his contract paying him €550,000 per season as salary.
 He played his first game in a Palermo shirt in a friendly against Mallorca, of which the match ended as a 2–0 for the Spanish opposition.
 Goian's Serie A début came against Roma, a match in which he played the full 90 minutes.

 In his first season at the club, Goian was mostly used as a covering replacement for defensive regulars Simon Kjær and Cesare Bovo.
 Following Kjær's departure to Steve McClaren's VfL Wolfsburg in the Bundesliga, Goian was originally expected to achieve considerably more first team opportunities; however, he sustained a number of injuries which prevented him from doing so.
 Upon fully recovering and returning to the starting lineup later in March, and in doing so making his first 2011 appearance in the league, Goian scored the winning goal against league-leaders A.C.
 Milan; and coincidentally, it was also Goian's first Serie A league goal, as well as his first goal as Palermo player.